-Dogs can bark for a number of different reasons and it's important to figure why so that you can have a better relationship with your dog - and your neighbours...
+Dogs can bark for a number of different reasons and it's important to figure why so that you effectively stop problem barking and can have a better relationship with your dog - and your neighbours...

 Firstly, you need to figure out WHY they are barking.
 Is it boredom?
 Do they have pent up energy?
 Are they calling out to other dogs?
 Do they smell danger (like smoke?)
 Are they lonely?
 Are they scared?
 Are they being territorial?
 Depending on the breed of dog you own will determine different levels of activity each day and types of stimulation to stay mentally occupied, so let’s explore things you can try to stop a dog barking.